restlet/restlet.github.io/downloads/faq/index.md

 More details are available in the [user guide](/documentation/user-guide/{{ site.default_doc_version }}).

-**Is there a complete documentation available for Restlet Framework?**
+**Is there complete documentation available for Restlet Framework?**

 Of course!
 Please visit the [User guide](/documentation/user-guide/{{ site.default_doc_version }}) in the Technical Resources section of this website.
 You can also check out [Tutorials](/documentation/tutorials/{{ site.default_doc_version }}) or access the [Javadocs](/documentation/javadocs/{{ site.default_doc_version }}/).